Get a sample nap routine to help make nap time smoother for everyone.

 Keep things in the same order, but maybe choose one shorter book and cut down the length of cuddle time.

-If you keep the nap routine activities and location similar to your bedtime routine, you’ll have a much easier time getting your baby to sleep during those daytime naps!
+If you keep the nap routine similar to your bedtime routine, you’ll have a much easier time getting your baby to sleep during those daytime naps!